 Is it me you're looking for?
 I am George D. Montaņez, an assistant professor of computer science at Harvey Mudd College.
 I obtained my PhD in machine learning from Carnegie Mellon University, on the topic of why machine learning works.

-This semester I am teaching: CS 181P (Machine Learning, Info Theory, and Search)
+This semester I am teaching: CS 81 (Logic and Computability)

-I lead a group of twelve amazing students who, with myself, together comprise the AMISTAD Lab, working on problems at the intersection of machine learning, information theory, and search.
+I lead a group of sixteen amazing students who, with myself, together comprise the AMISTAD Lab, working on problems at the intersection of machine learning, information theory, and search.

 I have worked on* problems related to computational biology, spatio-temporal learning, cross-device search, and the information properties of genetic algorithms.
 My current research explores why machine learning works from a search and dependence perspective, and identifies information constraints on general search processes.